lucidsoftware/lucid-programming-competition-2021/problems/MapShortcut/description.md

 ```
 Left 270 10
 ```

+### Where:
+* `Direction`: Right or Left
+* `Degrees`: the number of degrees the user turns to face the endpoint
-The angle to turn and the number of paces to take should be rounded to the nearest whole number.
+* `Paces`: the number of paces a user must travel to reach the endpoint

+For your final answer, the user will never have to turn exactly 180 degrees.
+They should always turn less than 180 degrees.
+Therefore, if the endpoint is 10 paces away, directly to the right of the user, you should output:

 ## Constraints
 ### Input Constraints
 ```